You are here: Start » Getting Started » Python API

 Setup on Linux

-/opt/AuroraVision/AVL-5.7/lib/x86_64-linux-gnu/
+/opt/AuroraVision/AVL-5.7/lib/x86_64-linux-gnu/ - PyAvl-DL:

-Run pip install directly from this directory:
+Run pip install directly from these directories:

 pip install "/opt/AuroraVision/AVL-5.7/lib/x86_64-linux-gnu/"